OpenChain-Project/Reference-Material/FAQ/3.0/en/faq.md

 Education Work Group, which provides reference material to help organization meet our specification requirements.

-You can find a full list of our work groups and other activities on our community page.
+You can find a full list of our work groups and other activities on our community page: https://www.openchainproject.org/community

-https://www.openchainproject.org/community

 There are three committees for member companies: